desilvaaesan/personal-portfolio-html-css/README.md

 # Personal Portfolio Website

-A static personal website built with **HTML** and **CSS**, designed to showcase my skills, experiences, and interests.
+A **personal portfolio website** built with `HTML`, `CSS`, and `JavaScript`, designed to showcase my projects, skills, experience, and certificates.
+The design is clean, minimal, and **fully responsive** across all devices — with enhanced interactivity powered by JavaScript.
-The site is fully responsive and visually structured to provide a clean, user-friendly experience without any JavaScript.

 > ⚠️ This project was created as part of my internship at Accenture for educational purposes and personal development.